VargaJoe/sensenet-index-tools/SUBTREE_CHECKER_README.md

 This document provides guidance on using the `check-subtree` command from the SenseNet Index Maintenance Suite to verify synchronization between content in the SenseNet database and the Lucene search index.

+When using the `check-subtree` command, you'll get output in two forms:
+1. Console output - Always displayed, showing basic statistics and summary information
+2. File output - Optional detailed report, controlled by `--output` and `--report-format` flags

 ## Quick Start

 ### Basic Command